Othello station

 Othello station is a light rail station located in Seattle, Washington.
-It is situated between the Rainier Beach and Columbia City stations on the 1 Line, which runs from Angle Lake through Seattle-Tacoma International Airport to Downtown Seattle and the University of Washington as part of the Link light rail system.
+It is situated between the Rainier Beach and Columbia City stations on the 1 Line, part of the Link light rail system managed by Sound Transit.
 The station consists of two at-grade side platforms between South Othello Street and South Myrtle Street in the median of Martin Luther King Jr. Way South in the NewHolly neighborhood, part of Seattle's Rainier Valley.

 The station opened on July 18, 2009.
 Trains serve the station twenty hours a day on most days; the headway between trains is six minutes during peak periods, with less frequent service at other times.
 Othello station is also served by three King County Metro bus routes that connect it to Beacon Hill, Downtown Seattle, Mount Baker, Renton and West Seattle.

 Location

 Othello station is located in the median of Martin Luther King Jr. Way between Othello and Myrtle streets in the NewHolly neighborhood of Seattle's Rainier Valley.
 It is at the center of the neighborhood's retail area, and is a short distance from a Seattle Public Library branch, the Othello Playground, and the Chief Sealth Trail.
 A Safeway grocery store is adjacent to the retail area on the west side of Othello station; it was originally slated to close but remained opened and received a remodel following the station's opening.
 The 7.4 acre Othello Playground is located a block east of the station on Othello Street in the Brighton neighborhood.